Fiann-Meharena-Kidane/library/README.md

-# A Web app with list books read
+# A Web app with list of books read

 ## User can list books he/she read over time.